 Residual Flows

-Within one year of the commencement of this resource consent, the consent holder must maintain a residual flow in the Omanawa River, immediately downstream of the Omanawa Weir, of not less than 150 litres per second.
+Within one year of the commencement of these resource consents, the consent holder must maintain a residual flow in the Omanawa River, immediately downstream of the Omanawa Weir, of not less than 150 litres per second.

-Within one year of the commencement of this resource consent, the consent holder must maintain a residual flow in the Mangapapa River immediately downstream of the Mangapapa Weir, of not less than 100 litres per second.
+Within one year of the commencement of these resource consents, the consent holder must maintain a residual flow in the Mangapapa River immediately downstream of the Mangapapa Weir, of not less than 100 litres per second.

 Take and Diversion of Water